|Safe Hiking Tips|

-* If you get a blister or even a hot spot you can relieve the pain and stop further damage by using moleskin or bandages.
-You can also help prevent blisters by keeping your feet dry and changing your socks if they get wet, and by applying Body Glide before your hike.
+* If you get a blister or even a hot spot, you can relieve the pain and stop further damage by using moleskin.
+Better yet, you can help prevent blisters by keeping your feet dry, changing your socks if they get wet, and by applying Body Glide before your hike.

-* Hiking sticks or trekking poles can help make your hike a little easier by reducing strain on your legs when going up or down slopes.
+* Trekking poles can help make your hike a little easier by reducing strain on your legs when going up or down slopes.
 They also help by providing stability on wet and icy trails, and during high wind events on trails with exposure to heights.